Guidance Document for Hazardous Waste Reduction Plans, Annual Status Reports & Biennial Updates

-To comply with the Hazardous Waste Reduction Plan requirements, the facility shall submit a plan that includes the following information:
+To comply with the HWRP requirements, the facility shall submit a plan that includes the following information:

-- Identifies at least 90% of the annual amounts and types of hazardous waste generated subject to the law.
+- A listing of at least 90% of the annual amounts and types of hazardous waste generated subject to the law.
 The hazardous wastes covered by the plan must include: